Gabriel Arias Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to surrender 126 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Astros pitchers combine to rank 16th in baseball in home runs given up (126 total, 1.2 per game).

-- His last time out came on Wednesday against the Texas Rangers, when the righty went seven innings, surrendering no earned runs while giving up five hits.
+- In his last appearance on Thursday, the lefty tossed 3 2/3 innings against the Texas Rangers, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.